healthy-chicken-saladeers/rag_detective/docs/endpoints_vector_store.md

 ### Query Weaviate

 Constructs and executes a RAG-style query within the vector store, utilizing filters for `websiteAddress` and `timestamp`.
 A prompt template aids in managing context and identifying financial information.
-Returns a streaming response including query results and time taken.
+Returns a streaming response from GPT-3.5 answering the prompt using the relevant context, including query results and time taken.

 ### Extract Document URLs